Mat-dp/mat-dp-core/docs/Function Reference/objective.md

 An objective function will always aim to minimise its result.

-Below is an example of a minimising objective function:
+Below is an example of a minimisation objective function:

 ```py
 objective = 5 * coal_power_plant + gas_power_plant + 4 * oil_power_plant